-The RTV seal on the fuel system control modules may allow water to enter into the module.
-Water in the module can cause a short, which may cause hard starting, a crank-no start condition, or stalling, and the Service Engine Soon light may come on.
+A problem with the fuel system computer may cause hard starting or stalling, and the Service Engine Soon light may come on.
 If the engine stalls unexpectedly, there is an increased risk of a crash.
-Dealers will replace the fuel system control module free of charge.
-The recall began on May 18, 2009.
-The GM recall number is 08411.

 The tire and loading information label on the driver's side door frame may be inaccurate.
 A misprinted label could lead to overloading of the vehicle, which could possibly lead to tire failure and a crash.
-Owners will be provided with corrected labels and installation instructions.
-At customers' request, a dealer can install the label for them.
-The recall began March 31, 2006.
-The GM recall number is 05109.

 The hydraulic brake booster may fail and leak fluid.
 The loss of fluid would cause increased steering and braking effort and a crash could occur without warning.

 The brake pedal push rod retainer may be missing.
 This could result in loss of braking ability, increasing the risk of a crash.